 Many people aren’t aware of how many unique and fantastic wedding venues the IE has to offer.
 From historic mansions, to romantic wineries, to the great outdoors, there are great options for every couple’s style.
 I feel fortunate to be wedding photographers in Southern California because of the sheer variety of venues, including those in the Inland Empire.
 Here’s a brief overview of some of the more popular Inland Empire wedding venues:

 Riverside features one of the most beautiful venues in the Inland Empire, The Mission Inn Hotel and Spa.
 This national historic landmark was built in the Mission Revival style and was completed in 1931.
 Ten U.S. presidents have visited the Mission Inn over the years.
 There is so much amazing architecture and romance within the Mission Inn’s walls that it’s a wedding photographer’s dream.
 You’ll definitely get the romantic wedding images you dreamed about at this venue!
 The Mission Inn features two chapels and four beautiful reception rooms.
 The Music Room is the largest of the four and can accommodate up to 310 guests.
 If you’re looking for a wedding venue with a little more of a Southern/Country feeling, take a look at Crestmore Manor.

 Temecula is home to many amazing wineries that are also fantastic wedding venues.
 Here are some of Temecula’s best wedding venues to consider: Wilson Creek Winery, Lake Oak Meadows, Leoness Cellars, Mount Palomar Winery, and Wiens Family Cellars.
 Also Stone Gardens in nearby Fallbrook is a true oasis, featuring stone rock formations and beautiful water elements.

-Please contact us if you’re interested in talking about photography for your wedding: Inland Empire Wedding Photographer.
-We'd love to hear from you!
+Please contact me if you’re interested in talking about photography for your wedding: Inland Empire Wedding Photographer.
+I'd love to hear from you!